MerayMaddah/auslandstagegeld-map/README.md

 ## License
 This project is shared under the **CC0 1.0 Universal (Public Domain Dedication)**.
-The visualization is free to use, share, and adapt without restriction.
+The visualization is free to use, share, and adapt without restriction -- all while crediting the original creator (me! 😊)

 ## Data Transparency 📊